Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 On the other hand, the `ExeToApps` field is for handling unknown game versions.
 In those cases, a user will manually select their intended game.

-In case of duplicates, they will be auto resolved using the [ReferenceFiles](#referencefiles).
+In case of duplicates, they will be auto resolved using the [ReferenceFile](#referencefile).

 !!! note "In super rare case of unresolvable duplicates, the user will be prompted to select the correct game."